New York City Taxi and Limousine Commission

 The New York City Taxi and Limousine Commission (NYC TLC) is an agency of the New York City government that licenses and regulates the medallion taxis and for-hire vehicle industries, including app-based companies such as Uber and Lyft.
-The TLC's regulatory landscape includes medallion (yellow) taxicabs, green or Boro taxicabs, black cars (including both traditional and app-based services), community-based livery cars, commuter vans, paratransit vehicles (ambulettes), and some luxury limousines.
+The TLC's regulatory landscape includes medallion (yellow) taxicabs, green or Boro taxicabs, black cars (including both traditional and app-based services), pre-arranged car services (which require advance reservation and provide fixed-rate pricing), community-based livery cars, commuter vans, paratransit vehicles (ambulettes), and some luxury limousines.

 New York State-issued TLC license plates are marked "T&LC".

 History

 Mayor John Lindsay signed Local Law 12 which created the TLC in 1971, an agency which "purpose of which is the continuance, further development and improvement of taxi and for-hire service."
 Before the creation of the agency, the NYPD's Hack Bureau regulated the taxicab industry, starting in 1925.
 The bureau supervised "hacks", which referred to both taxicabs (hackney cabs) and cab drivers (also "hack drivers").

 The TLC has acted as a technical consultant for major TV shows and films that involved taxicab use, such as Friends, Conspiracy Theory, and the Bone Collector.

 The TLC has a Driver Safety Honor Roll, which recognizes the safest taxi and for-hire vehicle drivers in New York City.
 Drivers on the Honor Roll have had no crashes involving fatalities or injuries, no traffic violations, and no violations of TLC safety-related rules for five years or more.